Category Archives: Konkani Recipes

 * You are adding a vegetable in your diet even without your knowledge.
 (This is the main reason I make these dosas atleast once weekly.
 Kids love it and they don’t realise they are eating a vegetable hidden in it 😁)

 There was one more reason last year why I made this dosa too often.
-My husband who has a talent for gardening had planted these Mangalore cucumbers from seeds that he got from the core of store bought ones and we had a yield of about 50 of them from our kitchen garden.
+My husband loves gardening had planted these Mangalore cucumbers from seeds that he got from the core of store bought ones and we had a yield of about 50 of them from our kitchen garden.
 Yes 50!!!!
 Here is a picture of some of them.

 Since they have a very good shelf life, I kept it as such on counter top and it lasted us a good 6 months.
-Looking at them everyday made me so happy.
-Proud of my husband!
-He has taught me so many things post marriage and one of them is plant love.
-He cares for them like his own babies and it’s so nice of him. ♥️
+Looking at them everyday made me so happy. ♥️

 Sharing the dosa recipe for all of you to try and enjoy too.
 Happy and healthy cooking!